danielballan/personal-blog/content/posts/2020-03-07-reader-protocol.md

     container = '...'

     def __init__(self, ...):
-        # May accept a file buffer, filepath, or file glob pattern, plus any
+        # May accept a file buffer, filepath, file glob pattern, URI, ???, plus
-        # specific required or optional parameters necessary.
+        # any specific required or optional parameters necessary.
         # Not all underlying I/O can accept all of these, so we must allow
         # Readers to vary here.
 How to *make* a Reader will vary, but the API of
         # an instance once you *have* one is very locked down.